-Classic Southern Strawberry Shortcake is the stuff dessert dreams are made of and for good reason; with fresh red, juicy strawberries, billowy clouds of whipped cream, and crunchy sweetened biscuits this dessert is a winner!
+Classic Southern Strawberry Shortcake is the stuff dessert dreams are made of and for good reason; with fresh red, juicy strawberries, billowy clouds of whipped cream, and crunchy sweetened cornmeal biscuits, this dessert is a winner!

 Strawberry Shortcake has been a classic since the recipe first appeared in an English cookbook in 1588.
 There is even a Strawberry Shortcake Day every year on June 14, to celebrate this sweet “old school” treat.